KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

 12. To confirm Angular CLI was installed, type: `ng version`.
 If you get a version number, you can move on!

+13. Continue with Part 1: Starting your Single Page App!

  {% hint style='danger' %}
 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.